-The National portfolio funding programme officially launched on 1 April 2012 providing funding for a national portfolio of 696 organisations.
-Created through an open-access process, it replaces our regular funding programme, which ended on 31 March 2012.
+The National portfolio funding programme 2012-15 provides funding for a national portfolio of 696 organisations, which started from April 2012.
+Created through an open-access process, it replaced our regular funding programme, which ended on 31 March 2012.

 Read about the Relationship between the Arts Council and our funded organisations or visit the information for funded organisations pages to find out more about how we work with National portfolio organisations.

-To find out about funding decisions in your area, download spreadsheets here:
+To find out about funding decisions in your area for 2012-15, download spreadsheets here: